sertsch1/Hexicord/README.md

 ### Features
 * Gateway session with auto-reconnection on failure.
 * Wrapper that hides weird API details.
-* Using HTTP persistent connection to reduce overhead in series of requests.
+* Using HTTP persistent connection to reduce overhead in series of REST requests.
 * Minimal runtime dependencies.

 ### Installation